Mural at Bangcheon Market. Daegu, South Korea. © Matt Lemon Photography. All Rights Reserved.

 What stood out, however, was that while specific songs were listed for all other artists, the memo also suggested avoiding “all Rage Against the Machine songs”.
 Tom Morello, the band’s guitarist, commented that his band’s music was diametrically opposed to violence committed against innocent people.

 “If our songs are ‘questionable’ in any way, it is that they encourage people to question the kind of ignorance that breeds intolerance — intolerance which can lead to censorship and the extinguishing of our civil liberties, or at its extremes can lead to the kind of violence we witnessed.”

 Of course, even a very peaceful song like Peter, Paul and Mary’s Leavin’ on a Jet Plane might well have evoked difficult images in the immediate aftermath of the 9/11 attacks, but apparently, not everybody felt the same way about some of the songs on the list.
 One radio station reported that Frank Sinatra’s New York, New York and John Lennon’s Imagine, which were included on the list, were in fact some of the most requested songs in the week after the attacks.
-I suppose one can differ on whether or not ‘Jump’ should or shouldn’t have been on the list, but I think the song has a very positive energy and the main message I take away from it is “I get up, and nothing gets me down”.
+I suppose one can differ on whether or not “Jump” should or shouldn’t have been on that list, but I think the song has a very positive energy, as does its opening line, “I get up, and nothing gets me down”.

 The music video for “Jump” was nominated for three MTV Video Music Awards and won in the category “best stage performance”.